MotorStorm (video game): Downloadable content

 Also in September in USA, a third add-on was made available which included a truck (known as the Castro Capitano, preceded by the Castro Robusto) with three styles.
 In October in Europe, a new Halloween livery was made available for download, on the Castro Robusto racing truck.
 Downloading this livery automatically unlocked the truck (but only for that livery, the others were to be unlocked by progressing in the Festival).
-The Devil's Weekend pack was released in Europe and North America in November 20 and contained The Devil's Crossing track, nine new races, four new vehicles and new liveries such as Crazy Samurai and QuickFoot liveries.
+The Devil's Weekend pack was released in Europe and North America on November 20 and contained The Devil's Crossing track, nine new races, four new vehicles and new liveries such as Crazy Samurai and QuickFoot.
 In December in USA, it featured a new downloadable holiday skin for Castro Varadero (a big rig).
 Two tracks, Eagle's Nest and Diamondback Speedway were released in Europe and North America in January 2008.
 In North America and Europe, a Chinese New Year skin became available for download for the Wulff Revo rally car in February.

 Despite the closure of the multiplayer servers in 2012, it was still possible to download the game updates, as they were required for DLC compatibility.
 While most PS3 games search for updates from the XMB or after starting them, this game required the user to enter the now-defunct online modes in order to trigger the updating process.
-The most recent update was version 3.1, but it is no longer officially available to download, despite the DLC being still available for purchase on the PlayStation Store.
+The most recent update was version 3.1, but it is no longer officially downloadable, despite the DLC being still available for purchase on the PlayStation Store.
 However, a workaround for both the multiplayer and the game updates download was found in November 2021.

 PlayStation Home

 In PlayStation Home in October 2009, a MotorStorm themed personal apartment was released to all four versions of Home, being Asia, Europe, Japan, and North America.
 The apartment was called the "MotorStorm Monument Valley Campsite" and could be purchased from the Home Estates store in Home's shopping complex.
-There were also sixteen MotorStorm themed furniture items that could be purchased to go along with the apartment, including a sofa constructed from a mangled skateboard, the clapped out car seat from one of the original MotorStorm vehicles and a smouldering barbecue cunningly fashioned from an old oil-drum and other nondescript pieces of junk.
+There were also sixteen MotorStorm themed furniture items that could be purchased to go along with the apartment, including a sofa constructed from a mangled skateboard, the clapped out car seat from one of the original MotorStorm vehicles and a smouldering barbecue cunningly fashioned from an old oil-drum and other undistinguished pieces of junk.
 These were possible to purchase from the Furniture store in Home's shopping complex.

 MotorStorm was featured at E3 2007 as fully supporting game launching in PlayStation Home, but was released without this feature.
 Its successor, MotorStorm: Pacific Rift, however, did fully support game launching in Home.
 Although it does not fully support the feature, it could still be game launched through the Universal Game Launching method which does not have all of the features of a game that would have full support for game launching.